-For this purpose, the term "Gross Revenue" shall refer to the all sources of revenue of the Trading Participant, net of any relevant final tax, if any, which include among, others:
+For this purpose, the term "Gross Revenue" shall refer to all sources of revenue of the Trading Participant, net of any relevant final tax, if any, which include among, others:

 - a.
 Commission Income

 - b.
 Interest Revenue

 - c.
-Net Recovery from (provision for) market decline of marketable securities owned
+Net unrealized gain from marketable securities

 - d.
 Rental Revenue

 - d.
 Dividend Revenue

 - e.
 Gain on sales of marketable securities and other assets

 - f.
 Other gains/revenues